Since this is such a huge post, I’m going to start off with 2 notes.

 And, as always, if you don’t know what your goals are, I’ll show you a way to get started anyway.
 That comes later.

-The simplified process: Matching your skills to earning money on the side
+The simplified process: Matching your hobbies and skills to earning money on the side

 It’s overwhelming to consider that you could literally have 500 potentials ways of earning money.
 That’s why people love simple SEO or other automatic ways to earn money on the side, which give you a repeatable formula…but rarely work.